openstack/ironic/doc/source/admin/secure-rbac.rst

 role name such as ``baremetal_admin``, this will require changing the user to be a ``system`` scoped user with ``admin`` privilges.

-The most noticable difference for API consumers is the HTTP 403 access code is now mainly a HTTP 404 access code.
+The most noticeable difference for API consumers is the HTTP 403 access code is now mainly a HTTP 404 access code.
 The access concept has changed from "Does the user user broadly has access to the API?" to "Does user have access to the node, and then do they have access